thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: That's weird.
 But ok.

-0: So Kleene is the curly braces and commas that glue it all together.
+0: And Kleene is the curly braces and commas.
+The bits that hold it all together and make the set be one thing.
+He's the glue.

 1: That feels like a stretch.